Preparing blind and visually-impaired youth for adulthood.

 First Sunday of each month

-Monthly group for youth ages 13-18 who are visually impaired to make connections, learn new skills and give back to our community!
+Monthly group for visually impaired youth ages 13-18 who want to make connections, learn new skills, and give back to our community!
+Y.E.S. works to provide a safe space for youth to talk to peers and engage in impactful activities to shape experiences for life after high school.

 EYE Grow Summer Camp